nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 <link rel="icon" href="node_modules/nhsuk-frontend/assets/favicons/favicon.png">
 ```

-Depending on what programming language your project is using and the configuration, you may need to expose the `node_modules` folder in order to include files directly from this folder.
+You might need to expose the `node_modules` folder, to include files directly from it.
+This depends on your programming language and its configuration.

 ### Express.js example